 ADHD and Breakups: FAQs (Frequently Asked Questions)

-Do people with ADHD have unstable relationships?
-Do they struggle with long-term relationships?
+Do people with adult ADHD struggle to maintain healthy, long-term relationships?

 While ADHD can present challenges, most people with ADHD can have stable, fulfilling, long-term relationships.
 With self-awareness, communication skills, and support, ADHD adults can be great partners.